jesyspa/snakt-design/Design/class-hierarchies.md

 From this point we can have different encoding for class hierarchies.
 Two main encoding are proposed:

-1. Encode the sub-class predicate as an extension to the parent one, adding it in conjuction (referred as Encoding 1, see the file `Examples/Viper/Kotlin/classes/encoding_1.vpr`).
+1. Encode the sub-class predicate as an extension to the parent one, adding it in conjunction (referred as Encoding 1, see the file `Examples/Viper/Kotlin/classes/encoding_1.vpr`).

     ```viper
     field _A_foo: Int;